fommil/fpmortals/manuscript/complete.md

   a * 10
 ~~~~~~~~

-can be rewritten as async
+which can be rewritten async

 {lang="text"}
 ~~~~~~~~